acceleratedscience/open-ad-toolkit/docs/README.md

 # OpenAD Documentation

-The folder contains the "single source of truth" for descriptions of OpenAD and its core concepts that are propagated across different aspects of the OpenAD help experience.
+The documentation generation script assures consistency by propagating the source descriptions of OpenAD and its base concepts across different aspects of the OpenAD help experience, while also automatically updating the documentation website with the README content of the OpenAD repository.

 ### How to regenerate documentation